 Q1: Do you have enough work to outsource?

 It's nice to think that there will always be somebody to pick up the phone, answer emails or chat with your customers whenever you and your onshore staff are not around.
 But, it can be boring for your offshore team when your businesses receives only 5 to 10 messages in a week.
 So, what else will your offshore staff do after they've answered a call or email from one of your customers?
 Watch funny YouTube videos?

 Think of ways you can take advantage of your offshore team's wide-ranging skills.
 They're not only experienced in handling calls, emails and chat messages.
 They're also trainable and can be tasked to prepare business reports and proposals, track and analyze data, manage your social media accounts, and basically everything that requires some technical knowledge, but not as important as the work that only you can do.

 Q2: Are you willing to put in time and energy to train and lead your team?

-Outsourcing does not mean you'll just hand over the work to a third-party provider and expect everything to fall into place.
+Outsourcing to the Philippines does not mean you'll just hand over the work to your Filipino service provider and expect everything to fall into place.
 When you partner with an outsourcing company, you enter a collaborative business relationship.
 You'll be exchanging ideas and sharing responsibilities with your outsourcing partner, and your offshore team will serve as an extension of your onshore staff.